 1 Lynedoch St, Kelvingrove, Glasgow G3 6EF, United Kingdom

-One of the many new cocktails bars in Glasgow that opened during the pandemic.
-The bar is immediately striking: from stunning decor to the floor-to-ceiling liquor shelf bursting with rare bottles.
+One of the many new cocktail bars in Glasgow that opened during the pandemic.
+The bar is immediately striking: from impressive decor to the floor-to-ceiling shelving bursting with rare bottles.
 It is the 3rd property from Dundee-based Macmerry 300 (a well-known name in the city) that immediately caught the attention of the cocktail community.
 The bespoke cocktail selection is breathtaking and often delicate.
-By the bartender’s recommendation, I tried the “Cherry Blossom Festival” – 8th-century scotch, sakura iced tea, and soda.
-Might sound simple.
-But it also does not.
+By the bartender’s recommendation, I tried the “Cherry Blossom Festival” (8th-century scotch, sakura iced tea, and soda), a unique take on a scotch spritz, one could say.
 Fly South is located in the city’s West End above The Drake (another bar) and next to Hooligan restaurant, which I must admit, looks fantastic as well.
 You could spend your entire day just in this one historic complex.

 Lovely spot with a beautiful design.
-By day it is a bright cafe, by night it turns into a fund and social bar.
+By day it is a bright cafe, by night it turns into a lively social bar.
 The cocktail selection is quite impressive.
 We came here twice, completely incidentally but not mad about it one bit.
-The drink to try is their “Appletini” made with freshly pressed juice from a granny smith apple.
-Freshly pressed!
+The drink to try is their “Appletini” made with freshly pressed juice from a Granny Smith apple.
+You read that right – freshly pressed!
 This is literally the best Appletini I’ve ever had.

 An absolutely stunning vegetarian/vegan restaurant and natural wine bar.
 This was our very first stop in Glasgow and a fantastic start to the trip.
 The decor is clean with a nod to Bauhaus, plants scattered carefully throughout [cover image].
 The menu is phenomenal.
-The smoked tomato dish served on rich cheesy yogurt is a must-have.
-Honestly, you can’t go wrong with this menu.
+The smoked tomato dish served on rich, cheesy yogurt is a must-have.
+No matter what you order you can’t go wrong.

 The Ben Nevis